BriWang/React-tutorial/README.md

   });
 }
 ```

-To avoid infinite loop in the functional component.
+#### Use Case 2 - get third party's data (HTTP requests)

 Side Effects - anything else that happened outside the normal components evaluation, most of time involving data outside the components.
 For example, HTTP requests.

+It can avoid infinite loop in the functional component.

 ![image](https://user-images.githubusercontent.com/38158251/182990049-f5de04c1-0e97-4ce4-817f-6a68b3207070.png)